stuyvesant-cs/KAP-00-Story-template/README.md

 # Directions
 The goal is to learn the edit/add/commit/push workflow and realize it isn't that bad after some practice.

+## Commits
 Make sure all of your commit messsage reflect what step you are doing.
+"Added stuff" is not sufficient.

 1. Clone the repo.
 2. Edit the "story.txt" file in the lab.
 Push those changes.
 Do this 3 times so there are 3 commits in the lab.
 You can fill in words and add new lines.
 3. Now test your java fu, write a hello world program.
 Name the file Hello.java, create a class called Hello, and write a main method that prints "Hello World, XXX" to the terminal, where XXX is a fun fact about yourself (that is not longer than 1 line).
 4. Complete steps 5-7 at home on your personal device.
 5. On your personal device clone the repo.